okeeffed/developer-notes/manual/Linguistics/The-Art-Of-Language-Invention.md

 ## Definitive vs Indefinite Articles

 "A" in itself in indefinite and can only accompany a singular noun (although not the case with all languages), "the" is a definite articular referring to a particular instance of a noun.
 In English, the presence of a definite article has no bearing on the form of a noun in singular or plural form.

+## Gender Systems

+The idea behind genders systems is to point out the fact that nouns in a given language are "born", in essence, with a specific set of mophological properties.